ray-project/ray/doc/source/rllib/rllib-offline.rst

             evaluation_duration=50,
             evaluation_duration_unit="episodes",
         )
-        # Use the checkpointed expert policy from PPO training
+        # Use the checkpointed expert policy from the preceding PPO training.
-        # above.
-Note, we have to use the same `model_config` as
+        # Note, we have to use the same `model_config` as
         # the one with which the expert policy was trained, otherwise
-        # the module state cannot be loaded.
+        # the module state can't be loaded.
         .rl_module(
             model_config=DefaultModelConfig(
                 fcnet_hiddens=[32],